Judge denies Trump bid to toss married immigrants’ lawsuit

-BOSTON (AP) — A federal lawsuit challenging the Trump administration’s practice of targeting for deportation immigrants who are pursuing legal status through their marriages to U.S. citizens will move forward.
+BOSTON (AP) — A lawsuit that seeks to prevent the deportation of immigrants while they are seeking to become legal U.S. residents through marriage will move forward, a federal judge ruled Thursday.

-Judge Mark Wolf on Thursday has denied the federal government’s bid to dismiss the lawsuit brought by the American Civil Liberties Union of Massachusetts.
-Wolf says officials cannot deport immigrants simply because they’re subject to a final order of removal if the immigrant is seeking a waiver to remain in the U.S. while they try to become legal residents.
+Judge Mark Wolf denied the Trump administration’s bid to dismiss the case brought by the American Civil Liberties Union of Massachusetts, which contends officials are illegally arresting immigrants married to U.S. citizens when they appear for interviews at government offices.

-The ACLU says federal officials are ignoring regulations that permit certain spouses of U.S. citizens to remain with their families in the country while they try to obtain lawful immigration status.
+Wolf said the law doesn’t allow officials to deport immigrants simply because they’re subject to final removal orders if that immigrant is also seeking a waiver to remain in the U.S. while they try to become legal residents.
+But there are some circumstances that may justify their deportation, like if the person has committed a crime, Wolf said.

-Wolf also rejected the government’s argument that the court doesn’t have jurisdiction to hear the case.
+At the center of the case are 2016 regulations that allow certain noncitizen spouses of U.S. citizens to remain in the country while they pursue legal status.
+The regulations were designed to keep families together and encourage more people to adjust their immigration status.

 Most Read Nation & World Stories